 Defined by the Higher Education Act of 1965, HBCUs were established prior to 1964, with the principal mission of educating black Americans and are accredited by a nationally recognized accrediting agency or association determined by the U.S. Secretary of Education to be a reliable authority as to the quality of training offered.
 Currently, there are 91 HBCUs identified in the Clearinghouse data.
-Because coverage of HBCU enrollment in Clearinghouse data varies by institutional sector, national HBCU enrollment counts are weighted by the inverse of HBCU coverage within each sector to produce freshman, undergraduate, and graduate enrollment counts.
-In recent years, institutions reporting their enrollments in time for inclusion in this report have represented a declining share of all HBCU enrollments, resulting in slightly larger weights applied.
+Because coverage of HBCU enrollment in Clearinghouse data varies by institutional sector and to align results with our Fall 2024 Stay Informed report, the HBCU results are based on a panel of institutions that submitted data across all recent three years (2022-2024).
+The institution coverage of HBCUs between 2022 and 2024 is 68 percent.